 Another industry that is highly dependent on customer reviews is the travel industry.
 Finding the right airline for your needs is absolutely critical, whether it’s because you have specific in-flight requirements or unique requests when you get to the airport.
 Flights are also high-ticket items, so it’s important for consumers to know they’re booking with a trustworthy company.

-At Originality.ai we are experts in AI detection with our models detecting AI-generated content at an accuracy rate of 99%.
-We used our proprietary tool to help consumers find out which airlines have the most AI-generated reviews and its impact on consumer trust and airline reputations.
+At Originality.ai we are experts in AI detection, with our models detecting AI-generated content at an accuracy rate of 99%.
+We used our proprietary tool to help consumers find out which airlines have the most AI-generated reviews and their impact on consumer trust and airline reputations.

 Airline reviews play a key role in shaping consumer choices.
 However, with AI tools capable of generating realistic reviews, the line between authentic and artificially created feedback has blurred.